 GPS coordinates for this site are: 39 degrees, 28' 1.56" N, 81 degrees, 6' 57.599' W

 The National Forest Covered Bridge Scenic Byway follows State Route 26 from Marietta to Woodsfield, Ohio.
 For most of its length, it parallels the Little Muskingum River.
 The scenic byway traverses some of Ohio's most beautiful countryside and many choose to stop along its route, to camp and savor the natural beauty of this area.
-There are five campgrounds along the byway.
+There are four campgrounds along the byway.
 The Scenic Byway is a self-guided tour to interpret 35 miles of scenery and history along the Little Muskingum River.
 To guide you along the tour, look for the tour markers that will lead you to each of the ten stops.
+(An example is this sign on the historic Hune Bridge.)
 The tour is approximately four hours, plus one hour to return to Marietta.
 For a shorter tour, omit Stops #9 and #10 and return by S.R.
 260.